KazaiMazai/Puredux/README.md

 ### Does Puredux provide a single or multiple stores?

-It can do both.
-Puredux allows to have a single store with stores scoping for sake of features isolation.
+It does both.
+Puredux allows to have a single store that can be scoped to proxy substores for sake of features isolation.
 It also allows to have a single root store with multiple plugable child stores for even deeper features isolation.

 ### What if I don't know if I need a single or multi store?

-Start with a single single store.
 Puredux is designed in a way that you can seamlessly scale up to multiple stores when needed.
+- Start with a single store.

-If the single app state is starting to feel overbloated or you start to plug/unplug some parts of the single state.
+- If the single app state is starting to feel overbloated think about using scope stores.
-It might be a sign to migrate to multiple stores.
+- If you start to plug/unplug some parts of the single state it might be a sign to start using child stores.

 </p>